mshyer/forge_festival/README.md

 Browser used to test: Chrome: Version 106.0.5249.119 (Official Build) (arm64) Postgres database info: PostgreSQL 14.5 (Homebrew) on aarch64-apple-darwin21.6.0, compiled by Apple clang version 13.1.6 (clang-1316.0.21.2.5), 64-bit

-## CHOICES I MADE ##
-This CRUD app allows you to create read update and delete collections and objects.
-I chose not to give "items" their own "read" page, as information about items is listed on the collection route "forge-team/:forge_team_id" and the edit route.
-When you click on an individual item, it will take you to an "edit" page, rather than a "read" page, for this reason.
-Objects and collections can both be deleted from their EDIT routes.

-Each team must have a unique name across the competition.
-Each item must also have a unique name across the competition (thematically, these dwarves like to give their forged weapons and armor unique and cool names).
-Everything else can be repeated (ex two teams can have team leaders with the same name and region).

-Pagination buttons only appear if there are more than 5 objects to display.
-Depending on your screen size, you may have to scroll to see the pagination buttons.

 ### A NOTE ON NAMES ###
 I used https://www.fantasynamegenerators.com to help generate names for the seed data.
 You can generate dwarf names using: https://www.fantasynamegenerators.com/dwarf-names.php.
 You can also use their website to generate weapon names, armor names and blacksmith names, etc.